Mark E. WojcikProfessor

 He is the author and co-author of numerous law review articles, book chapters, and books, including the first casebook on AIDS Law, the first legal writing text for non-native speakers of English, and Illinois Legal Research.

-Professor Wojcik joined the faculty in 1992 and became director of global legal studies in 2004.
+Professor Wojcik joined the faculty in 1992.
 He teaches Lawyering Skills, International Criminal Law, International Human Rights, International Trade Law, Torts, International Law, and Human Rights in a Changing Society.

 To find a specific faculty or staff member, please enter a first or last name, or at least the first few letters.